 In most other situations comments like, "You look tired" or, "Are you getting enough sleep?" are not meant to be helpful, but instead are a clear sign that someone thinks you look like hell.
 When said to a new mom, however, it's more likely

 The first time I heard the phrase "fed is best," I was in the process of trying my hardest to breastfeed my baby and

 all ways parents feed their babies, and is not judgmental in the slightest.
 Offering support for all parents to feed their babies in a way that works for their family does not have anything to do with my choice to breastfeed or the hard work I put in.
 "I'm Worried About You"

-Sometimes it's hard to take care of yourself when you are caring for a new baby, and sometimes you can't see how bad things are getting from the inside.
+it's hard to take care of yourself when you are caring for a new baby, and sometimes you can't see how bad things are getting from the inside.
 There's something about someone recognizing that I am struggling and am not a perfect parent that feels judgmental.
 I now realize that sometimes "tough love" is necessary.
 If no one had said anything about signs of postpartum depression, I might not be here.
 I always risk saying something, even if it might hurt someone's feelings, if I think it might save their life.
 "You Need To See A Doctor"